-It is important to note that the movement was born from an extraordinary time.
-The world was recovering from two World Wars and this fed into a reflection of these dark times and the movement’s concerns with contemplation, expression and freedom.
+It is important to note that the movement was borne from an extraordinary time.
+The world was recovering from two world wars and this fed into a reflection of these dark times and the movement’s concerns with contemplation, expression and freedom.
 These young artists were troubled and anxious and wanted to express their concerns by producing new art of meaning and substance.

 It is a common trope in history that creative ingenuity is borne out of times of great strife and change in society.
 These artists wanted to break free from the accepted conventions and create new ways of creating art.

 Many European artists, including Salvador Dali and Piet Mondrian, fled to America during the war and this exposed the Abstract Expressionists to new influences.
 They were heavily influenced by the Surrealists and their emphasis on tapping the unconscious.
 One device used by the Surrealists was psychic automatism, in which the artist breaks free of the conscious mind by embodying automatic gesture and improvisation.

 The Abstract Expressionists all had very different styles, but were connected by their desire to express their emotions and convey a sense of their presence in the work.
 Often monumental in scale, their radical creations redefined the nature of painting.
 They were intended to create an encounter between the artist and viewer, rather than simply be admired from a distance.
 Within Abstract Expressionism, we can differentiate between two tendencies: the action painters and the colour field painters.